Replacing Your Sargon or Enco DRO Console with TouchDRO

 2. Connect the adapter cables.
 Plug the DB-25 end of each adapter cable into the corresponding scale.
 Plug the DB-9 end into the TouchDRO's axis input.

-3. Mount the adapter board.
+3. Mount the TouchDRO.
 Secure the TouchDRO somewhere convenient on your machine.
 A 3D-printed enclosure or a simple bracket on the column works well.

 4. Set up the tablet.
-Install the TouchDRO app on your Android or Fire tablet, pair it with the adapter board over Bluetooth, and configure your axes.
+Install the TouchDRO app on your Android or Fire tablet, pair it with the TouchDRO over Bluetooth, and configure your axes.

 5. Verify operation.
 Move each axis and confirm that the readout tracks correctly.
 Check direction and resolution in the TouchDRO settings.